 Keep in mind that if you choose to pursue legal action, you are not eligible to receive any benefits under the Workplace Safety and Insurance Act (WSIB).
 However, pursuing legal action may result in a larger sum of compensation, particularly when it comes to damages for pain and suffering.
 In some situations however, a worker is not entitled to make a claim against his or her own employer and is obligated to make a claim through WSIB.

 - What to DoAfter a slip and fall accident, the first step is to seek medical attention.
 This medical record will be helpful should you decide to pursue legal action.Following the appropriate medical treatment; the next step is to report your slip and fall accident to the proper local authorities and to notify your employer of the hazard.

 If it’s not too late, it can be helpful to take photographic evidence to support your case, but sometimes this is not always possible.

 The next step is to contact a personal injury lawyer, who will handle all aspects of your claim.

-Sean Giovannetti is a personal injury lawyer with extensive experience, including prior experience practising insurance defence law, which has given him first hand knowledge of insurance company tactics used to respond to your claim.
+The personal injury lawyers at SG Injury Law have extensive experience, including prior experience practising insurance defence law, which gives them knowledge of insurance company tactics used to respond to your claim.